 Winter is here, and it brings new workplace risks.
 It doesn’t need to snow for accidents to happen.
 Wet, windy and icy weather is equally hazardous.
+Read on to find out the top winter safety tips for 2019.

 Andrew Regel CMIOSH, Health and Safety Training Technical Lead at Alcumus says: "During the winter months, employers need to be especially mindful of their health and safety obligations."